 Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

-- Baccalaureate IB: At least Grade 6 in higher level Biology or Human Biology.
+- Baccalaureate IB: A minimum grade 6 in Higher Level Biology or Human Biology.

 You must be in good health and up-to-date with your routine immunisations e.g. tetanus, diphtheria, polio and MMR.
 If you are offered a place, you will be required to complete a questionnaire and must be prepared to undergo a medical examination.
 You will also be required to confirm your status in respect of a number of infectious diseases and immunisations (tuberculosis, measles, mumps, rubella, chicken pox, varicella, hepatitis B, hepatitis C, HIV antibodies) and be prepared to have all required vaccinations.
 If your vaccinations are not up-to-date this will affect your ability to continue on your course.
 If you have any concerns with regards to vaccinations please raise this at the point of application.